Spin canting and lattice symmetry in La$_2$CuO$_4$: Summary and Discussion

 This result is intriguing on its own, but we think it also has relevance to understanding other experimental observations.
 For example, we have already mentioned the peak in the magnetic susceptibility observed at $T_{\rm N}$ when the magnetic field is applied along the $c$ axis \cite{thio88,lavr01}.
 That situation became more complicated when measurements on a detwinned crystal revealed that there was also a peak in the susceptibility when the field is applied along the orthorhombic $b$ axis \cite{lavr01}.
 A theoretical analysis including both the DM and pseudodipolar direct exchange interactions provided a qualitative description of this effect, assuming that the lattice symmetry corresponds to space group $Bmab$ \cite{silv06}.
 We suggest that including the slight in-plane canting of the spin directions due to the small adjustment of the octahedral tilt axes in space group $P2_111$ \cite{sapk21} may lead to better agreement with experiment \cite{lavr01}.

 Another related issue is the static spin stripe order observed in \lbcoate\ \cite{fuji04}, which has the low-temperature tetragonal (LTT, space group $P4_2/ncm$) structure \cite{axe89,huck11}.
-The pinning of the spin direction generally depends on anisotropy of the exchange interactions, which requires consideration of both spin-orbit and Coulomb exchange interactions \cite{yild94b,kosh94}.
-(A small energy gap of $\sim0.7$~meV in the spin excitations, as expected for anisotropic spin couplings, was observed at low temperature \cite{tran08}.)
+The pinning of the spin direction generally depends on anisotropy of the exchange interactions, which requires consideration of both spin-orbit and Coulomb exchange interactions \cite{yild94b,kosh94}{\newr; for coupled spin ladders without anisotropic interactions, an unreasonably large exchange coupling between neighboring ladders (across charge stripes) is necessary to achieve order \cite{twor99,yao06a}.} (A small energy gap of $\sim0.7$~meV in the spin excitations, as expected for anisotropic spin couplings, was observed at low temperature \cite{tran08}.)
 For in-plane magnetic field, the anisotropy of the spin-flip transition with field relative to the Cu-O bond directions is consistent with a zero-field orientation of spins perpendicular to the octahedral tilt axes, which corresponds to orthogonal spin directions in neighboring planes \cite{huck08}.
 There have been conflicting predictions \cite{kosh94,stei96} for the Cu spin orientation in cuprates with LTT structure, where experimental results \cite{huck04} are more consistent with \cite{kosh94}.
 Our new result provides another experimental constraint that requires a consistent understanding.